gotev/android-upload-service/README.md

 Android Upload Service
 ======================

+>Android library that provides an easy to use service to upload files with Android Notification Center integration.
+Added functionality to report status of files and upload request whether they have uploaded successfully or failed.
+You can push as much UploadRequest as you need, each UplaodRequest can have multiple files, it will update progress bar notification for each file after every 4 seconds.
+Please note that Examples project is outdated, see example in the description

 ## Purpose
 I needed an easy and efficient way to upload multipart form data (HTTP parameters and files) to a server, and I haven't found anything useful so far that suited my needs.
 I also needed that the upload got handled in the